How to Be a Responsible Tourist: 30 Ethical Travel Tips

 Still, if we want to be responsible tourists, we should try to fly less.

 Taking the first-class bus in Mexico between cities turned out to be an eye-opener for us.
+It was almost like flying business class!

-The first-class buses were like flying in first-class!
 The seats reclined, there was air-conditioning, we had foot rests and on one route, an attendant even walked the aisle offering food-and-drink service.
 The bus was a much more comfortable (and scenic) way of traveling between different colonial Mexican cities than flying.

 When you do fly, direct flights are also more eco-friendly than routes with stopovers.